Two poems for Ella Fitzgerald - Jerry Jazz Musician

 .

-An Anecdote That is Likely True
+An Anecdote That Is Likely True

 A man I knew, probably a brother of mine,